lu-w/pyauto/README.md

 ## Visualization

 `pyauto` can be used to visualize saved A.U.T.O.
 ABoxes in form `.kbs` files.
-For this, call `pyauto aboxes.kbs` after installing this package.
+For this, call `pyauto /tmp/scenario.kbs` after installing `pyauto` (for the .kbs file created by the example above).
 More information are available in `pyauto -h`.